STRATEGY

 In doing so, we are building on Darmstadt’s unique reputation of a city of science and culture in order to make it attractive and liveable today and in the future.

-Our digital solutions are bringing value to city residents, business and science alike.
-They offer a secure and confident handling of data, strengthen participation in our community and ensure a more sustainable use of our resources.
+Our digital solutions are valuable for citizens as well as for business and science.
+They offer secure and confident handling of data, strengthen participation in our community and ensure a more sustainable use of our resources.

 KEY OBJECTIVES

-Based on the vision, we have identified five core objectives, which represent a benchmark against which all concrete solutions must be measured.
-We want to become a national pioneer and an international beacon by choosing services that are valuable to our city’s residents and are visionary, safe, sustainable and participatory.
-All projects and plans for a Smart City must be compatible with the objectives and contribute to their realisation so that Darmstadt’s challenges can be tackled in a holistic way.
+Based on the vision, we have derived five core objectives that represent a guideline against which all concrete solutions must be measured.
+We want to become a national pioneer and international beacon by choosing offerings that are valuable for our citizens, future-oriented, secure, sustainable and participatory.
+All projects and plans of the digital city must be compatible with the goals and contribute to their implementation so that Darmstadt’s challenges are tackled in a holistic approach.

-We provide digital and networked offerings and services that create added value for the entire city community.
-Added value for Darmstadt means saving time and resources for city residents and promoting new opportunities for business and science.
-As a city community based on solidarity, we make sure that everyone can reap the benefits of the Smart City.
+We provide digital and networked offers and services that represent added value for the entire city community.
+Added value for Darmstadt means saving time and resources for citizens and promoting new opportunities for business and science.
+As a community of solidarity, we make sure that everyone can share in the benefits of the digital city.

 The offers of Smart City Darmstadt are ...

-The involvement of all residents of Darmstadt in the projects of the Smart City creates broad acceptance for the implementation of the Smart City.
-We help bridge the digital divide between young and old and accompany people through the digital transformation.
-Digital opportunities for exchange and participation strengthen our democracy and build a digital civil society.
+The involvement of all Darmstadt residents in the Digital City projects will create broad acceptance for the implementation of the Digital City.
+We are helping to bridge the digital divide between young and old and support people in the digital transformation.
+Digital exchange and participation opportunities strengthen our democracy and build a digital civil society.

-We are leading the way in the use of digital solutions to improve the quality of the environment and of life.
+We are pioneering the use of digital solutions to improve the environment and quality of life.
 In doing so, we focus on ecological, economic and social sustainability and rely on permanently effective solutions.
-In particular, we attach great importance to resource-saving approaches so that future generations can also benefit from the applications established today.
+We attach particular importance to resource-conserving approaches so that future generations can also benefit from the applications established today.

-We provide digital and networked offerings and services that create added value for the entire city community.
-Added value for Darmstadt means saving time and resources for city residents and promoting new opportunities for business and science.
-As a city community based on solidarity, we make sure that everyone can reap the benefits of the Smart City.
+We provide digital and networked offers and services that represent added value for the entire city community.
+Added value for Darmstadt means saving time and resources for citizens and promoting new opportunities for business and science.
+As a community of solidarity, we make sure that everyone can share in the benefits of the digital city.

-Smart City Darmstadt’s digital solutions must meet the highest security standards and fully protect the privacy of its citizens.
-Darmstadt already focuses on research and development in the field of IT security.
-We use this expertise to ensure that new technologies gain the trust of all users from society, business and science and can unleash their full potential.
-For the stakeholders in the Smart City, this means maximum transparency possible in all processes and no compromises at the expense of data security – secure digital connectivity has to be as self-evident as a stable power supply.
+The digital solutions of the digital city of Darmstadt must meet the highest security standards and fully protect the privacy of citizens.
+Darmstadt is already focusing on research and development in the field of IT security.
+We use this expertise to ensure that new technologies gain the trust of all users from society, business and science and can develop their full potential.
+For the players in the digital city, this means the greatest possible transparency in all processes and no compromises at the expense of data security – secure digital networking must be as self-evident as a stable power supply.

-In Smart City Darmstadt, the technologies of tomorrow are discovered, promoted and tested in order to find the solutions that work best for people.
-To achieve this, we are building on our research and educational institutions as well as our highly innovative economy.
-As a result, the Smart City keeps its finger on the pulse and is ready for the digital challenges of the future.
+In the digital city of Darmstadt, the technologies of tomorrow are discovered, promoted and tested in order to find the solutions that work best for people.
+To this end, we are building on our research and educational institutions as well as our innovative economy.
+This keeps the digital city at the cutting edge and prepares it for the digital challenges of the future.

 LIGHTHOUSE THEMES

-To make the Smart City visible as a beacon, we are bundling our projects into three lighthouse themes.
-This way, we maintain our focus on the vision and remain goal-oriented when planning new projects.
-The starting point for selecting projects for the lighthouse themes is the projects that are already being implemented or planned and that have an impact on the vision, core objectives and specific challenges in the areas of action.
-The benefits for citizens, business and science and the implementation advantages of the city management were explicitly taken into account in the selection process.
+In order to make the digital city visible as a lighthouse, we are bundling our projects into three lighthouse topics.
+This allows us to maintain a connection to the vision and remain goal-oriented when planning new projects.
+The starting point for the selection of projects for the lighthouse topics is the projects that are already being implemented or planned and that have an impact on the vision, core objectives and specific challenges in the fields of action.
+The benefits for citizens, business and science and the implementation benefits for the urban economy were explicitly taken into account in the selection process.

-We provide intermodal transport services that our citizens can combine to form an individualised mobility chain according to their requirements.
-The electrification of the transport sector is also being promoted and expanded.
-These are supported by intelligent solutions for the sustainable provision of energy for electromobility, households and companies.
-The exchange of information on energy generation will be improved to this end.
-In order to guarantee sustainability for future generations, we promote the reprocessing of important resources.
-We are committed to climate protection as a cross-cutting issue by reducing energy consumption and carbon emissions through intelligent control systems.
+We provide intermodal transport services that our citizens can combine into an individualized mobility chain according to their needs.
+We are also promoting and expanding the electrification of the transportation sector.
+This will be supported by intelligent solutions for the sustainable provision of energy supplies for electromobility, households and businesses.
+To this end, the exchange of information on energy generation will be improved.
+In order to guarantee sustainability for future generations, we are promoting the recycling of important resources.
+We are committed to climate protection as a cross-cutting issue by reducing energy consumption and CO2 emissions through intelligent control systems.

-We see ourselves as a leading digital service provider for citizens for an efficient, safe, healthy and supportive community.
-In the lighthouse theme of Digital Services & Society, we are modernising provision of our municipal services of general interest and strengthening our urban community and the digital skills of all Darmstadt residents through digital participation and education projects.
-Our administrative services and information are comprehensively digitised and provided via an e-government portal with a personal service account.
-Our educational initiatives help Darmstadt residents of all ages and social backgrounds to become fit for digital work and everyday life.
+We see ourselves as a leading digital service provider for citizens for an efficient, safe, healthy and cohesive community.
+In the lighthouse topic of digital services and society, we are modernizing municipal services of general interest and strengthening our city community and the digital skills of all Darmstadt residents through digital participation and education projects.
+Our administrative services and information are being fully digitized and made available via an e-government portal with a personalized service account.
+Our educational initiatives help to ensure that Darmstadt residents of all ages and social classes are fit for everyday digital life and work.

-With our cultural activities, we want to make Darmstadt’s cultural assets digitally visible and convey information easily.
+With our cultural activities, we want to make Darmstadt’s cultural assets digitally visible and communicate information easily.
 In the healthcare sector, we want to bundle digital applications with a comprehensive healthcare platform and connect patients with healthcare providers more efficiently.
-We are strengthening social cohesion in the neighbourhood and the entire city with new digital meeting places.
-Through the use of new technologies, emergency personnel are brought up to date with the latest digitalisation in order to be able to appropriately act preventively and reactively and thus strengthen public safety.
+We are strengthening social cohesion in the neighborhood and throughout urban society with new digital meeting places.
+The use of new technologies will bring emergency services up to date with the latest digitalization so that they can act appropriately both preventively and reactively, thereby strengthening public safety.

-The lighthouse theme of Business & Technology characterises Darmstadt as a leading location for digital value creation and the development of new technologies.
-We offer our companies and our research and education landscape a reliable, modern IT infrastructure for groundbreaking innovations.
-In doing so, we are expanding Darmstadt’s role as a digital hub for cybersecurity and reliable IT solutions, while at the same time strengthening the resource and energy efficiency of the economy through digitalised production processes.
-The prerequisites for internet connection and data provision are created with the necessary IT infrastructure.
-At the same time, research focuses such as Resilient Cities and 4D Cities will be further strengthened.
-In retail, access to local retail and service offerings is also being made digitally possible and delivery logistics is being improved.
-By applying the highest security standards for cybersecurity, the defensive capability of the IT infrastructure is to be guaranteed and further expanded.
+The lighthouse theme of business and technology characterizes Darmstadt as a leading location for digital value creation and the development of new technologies.
+We offer our companies and our research and education landscape a reliable, modern IT infrastructure for pioneering innovations.
+In doing so, we are expanding Darmstadt’s role as a digital hub for cyber security and reliable IT solutions and at the same time strengthening the economy’s resource and energy efficiency through digitalized production processes.
+With the necessary IT infrastructure, the prerequisites for internet connectivity and data provision are being created.
+Research focuses such as the resilient city and 4D City will be further strengthened.
+In the retail sector, access to local retail and service offerings will also be made possible digitally and delivery logistics will be improved.
+The application of the highest security standards for cyber security will guarantee and further develop the IT infrastructure’s ability to defend itself.

 Education